Boris Pahor: Surviving Nazism and concentration camps

 In 1940, Pahor was drafted into the Italian army and sent to fight in Libya.
 In 1941, he was transferred to Lombardy, where he worked as a military translator.
 At the same time, he enrolled at the University of Padua, where he studied Italian literature.
 After the Italian armistice in September 1943, he returned to Trieste, which had already fallen under Nazi occupation.
 After a few weeks in the German-occupied city, he decided to join the Slovene Partisans active in the Slovenian Littoral.
-In 1955, he described these crucial weeks of his life in the novel Mesto v zalivu (The City in the Bay), a story about a young Slovene intellectual from Trieste, wondering about what action to take confronted with the highly complex personal and political context of World War II on the border between Italy and Slovenia.
+In 1955, he described these crucial weeks of his life in the novel Mesto v zalivu (The City on the Bay), a story about a young Slovene intellectual from Trieste, wondering about what action to take confronted with the highly complex personal and political context of World War II on the border between Italy and Slovenia.

 The Littoral Home Guard—a local Slovene anti-communist and anti-Partisan military organization in Slovene Littoral that was directly subordinated to Odilo Globocnik—handed 600 persons suspected of involvement with or sympathy to the resistance over to the Nazis, among them Boris Pahor.
 The Nazi administration first transported him to Dachau, from which he was relocated to Sainte-Marie-aux-Mines (Markirch) and Natzweiler-Struthof in Alsace.
 From there he was sent back to Dachau, Mittelbau-Dora, Harzungen, and finally to Bergen-Belsen, which was liberated on 15 April 1945.
-The concentration camp experience became the major inspiration of Pahor's work, which has been frequently compared to that of Primo Levi, Imre Kertész, or Jorge Semprún.
+The concentration camp experience became the major inspiration for Pahor's work, which has been frequently compared to that of Primo Levi, Imre Kertész, or Jorge Semprún.
 Between April 1945 and December 1946, Pahor recovered at a French sanatorium in Villers-sur-Marne, Île-de-France.